victord96/flask_project/README.md

 My goal is to create a "to do" application that helps the user writing tasks to be done, like some kind of online notepad.

-The app is divided into two main parts:
+The app is divided in two main parts:

 1. Login